 But before you dismiss the: “Oh, no, I’m fat and I need to do something about it” remember, it IS an indicator.

-If your BMI is 29, it doesn’t mean your heart attack is lurking around the corner, but it kind of signals that you’re a fatty.
+If your BMI is 29, it doesn’t mean your heart attack is lurking around the corner, but it kind of signals that you’re at more risk.

 It says that you’re carrying around excess fat, which burdens your bones and your joints.
 It means it’s more difficult to walk up the hill, run, ride a bicycle and exercise in general.